 The brains of humans and many animals store information in a way that allows it to be recalled at will.
 That kind of information is called “proto-memories”(where “proto” refers to “original or primitive”).
 The brain then starts to develop additional memories: a new generation of proto-memories, the next level, until you end up with what we consider “consciousness”: remembering everything.

 However, there is another type of memory that we know very little about yet.
 The memories are in our genes and do not generate any conscious memories.
-It is likely that these memories are stored in clusters within each neuron, making up so-called epigenetic memories.
+These memories are likely stored in clusters within each neuron, making up so-called epigenetic memories.

 Perhaps, that is why it has been hard to find a way of uploading these memories into a machine; one of the bottlenecks so far has been finding a way to remove the unwanted epigenetic memories from the process.
 Uploading a mind into a machine would involve sending the contents of a person’s memory and consciousness into an advanced computer system or another human body or even an entirely new virtual reality.